Search

 Bridging the damp-proof course is another common problem.
 Previous homeowners may have installed new driveways, decking or paving or built up flower beds around the walls of the house.
 These additions may look attractive, but if they raise the ground level towards the damp-proof course, it can breach it, resulting in damp.
 Covering walls with render or waterproof masonry paint can have the same effect.

-Cavity walL insulation problems can also be found in homes from this period.
+Cavity wall insulation problems can also be found in homes from this period.
 Most cavity wall insulations are appropriate and improve efficiency, but we do come across instances of poor practice and workmanship that have led to damp becoming an issue internally.
 Installation of cavity wall insulation where there are cracks in masonry or issues with drainage can lead to water getting into the cavity, soaking into the insulation, saturating the walls and leaching through to the inside of the property.

 Another problem can arise from failure to ensure adequate ventilation when fitting insulation – because the insulation makes the property more airtight, additional ventilation is often necessary.
 If this is not fitted, moisture builds up and leads to damp.